 Cache Capacity of Composite Nodes (in Mb): The maximum amount of cache available to store images cached by Composite nodes.
 This cache is stored in the graphic card's video memory.
 If your machine has a lot of video memory, increasing this setting could enhance the performance of Harmony when working with heavy scenes.

 NOTE OpenGL Cache Lock nodes and Composites are only available in Harmony Premium.
-However, these settings may be useful if you are using Harmony Advanced to animate a scene created in Harmony Premium.
+In Harmony Advanced, each group has a composite node inside it.
+Otherwise, these settings may be useful if you are using Harmony Advanced to animate a scene created in Harmony Premium.